CONGRATULAZIONE A NUOVO VICE MINISTRO DA DIAPORA AFRICANA …

 There are three oral traditions among the Yoruba about the identity of Oduduwa.

 The Yoruba people first came to Nigeria from somewhere, in the East.
-An area which included Israel, Arabia and many parts termed Miiddle-East; known in ancient time as North-East Africa.
+An area which included Egypt, Israel, Arabia and many parts termed today, the Miiddle-East; known in ancient time as North-East of Africa.

 The story tells that Oduduwa was the son, not of Olodumare but of Lamurudu, a king of Mecca.

-Oduduwa broke away from Islam, the religion of his people, and worshipped idols, He tried to force others to join him.
+Oduduwa broke away from Islam, the religion of his people, and worshiped idols, He tried to force others to join him.

 He converted the Muslim Mosque into a temple for worshipping idols.
 His priest and image maker was called Asara.